alejandromerchan/USDAQuickStats.jl/README.md

   :sector_desc => ["ANIMALS & PRODUCTS", "CROPS", "DEMOGRAPHICS", "ECONOMICS", "ENVIRONMENTAL"]
 ```

+If the user need to access the values, they are available as an array `db_values[:sector_desc]`.

 **get_counts**

-`get_counts` is a helper query that allows user to check the number of records a query will produce before performing the query.
+`get_counts(args...)` is a helper query that allows user to check the number of records a query using the fields in `args...` will produce before performing the query.
 This is important because the USDA Quick Stats API has a limit of 50,000 records per query.
 Any query requesting a number of records larger than this limit will fail.

+As in `get_nass`, `args...` is a list of the different headers from the database that can be queried.
+Each argument is a string with the name of the header and the value from that header in uppercase, e.g. `"header=VALUE`.
+The description of the different headers (also called columns) for the database is available [here].(https://quickstats.nass.usda.gov/api)

+In the following example, the number of records for survey data for oranges in California (CA) for the year 2019 with information about the headers "ACRES BEARING" and "PRICE RECEIVED" was queried.

+Notice that header values that have spaces in them need to be passed with the symbol `%20` replacing the space.
+In general, no spaces are allowed in the query.

 ```@julia
-get_counts("source_desc=SURVEY","commodity_desc=ORANGES","state_alpha=CA", "year=2019","statisticcat_desc=AREA%20BEARING","statisticcat_desc=PRICE%20RECEIVED")
+count = get_counts("source_desc=SURVEY","commodity_desc=ORANGES","state_alpha=CA", "year=2019","statisticcat_desc=AREA%20BEARING","statisticcat_desc=PRICE%20RECEIVED")
 ```

 output